wixplosives/windmill/README.md

 - `-d, --debug` - true/false (default: false).
 Windmill will open puppeteer in non-headless mode, with devtools open, and will not close the browser when the tests are finished running.
 - (just for `windmill-a11y`) `-i, --impact <i>` Lets you specify the impact level of `windmill-a11y`, which changes which violations `windmill-a11y` will fail for.
 There are four levels to choose from: `'minor' | 'moderate' | 'serious' | 'critical'`.

-Windmill's tools will also accept a list of simulation files passed as arguments, which it will then search for.
+Windmill's tools will also accept a list of simulation files passed as arguments.

 For example: